FNNDSC/pfcon/README.rst

 ********

 This repository implements ``pfcon`` -- a controlling service that acts as the interface to a process manager ``pman`` service.
+Primarily, ``pfcon`` provides "compute resource" services to a ChRIS backend.

 Most simply, a local zip file can be pushed to a remote ``pfcon``, then after unpacking the data some process is run on it in the remote space using the controlled ``pman`` service.
 The resultant data can then be downloaded back as a zip file to the local space.